 Nick Bell is the most popular fan-fiction writer of the Extraordinaries.
 When Nick has an unexpected encounter with Shadow Star, his superhero crush, Nick decides to become a superhero.

 With the help of his friends- an eclectic group of teens, Nick will do almost anything to become an Extraordinary if his ADHD doesn’t take him off course.
 This book was laugh-out-loud hilarious.
-I loved this YA coming of age story.
+I loved this YA coming-of-age story that is also a sweet pick from fantasy romance books for teens.

 I think Brian Selznick has an amazing mind to portray such a poignant story through a series of short stories.
 These come together with common themes and characters as the stories slowly overlap and intertwine.
 I think this is a beautiful piece of writing that will be completely lost on the younger audience to which it is intended.

 Wow!
 This book is an absolutely epic adult fairy tale.
-It is complex and so unlike any traditional American fairy tale.
+It is complex and so unlike any traditional American fairy tale retelling.
 An enchanted wood, magic, and mythical creatures grab you and pull you in.
-This is not a typical damsel in distress tale so do not let it fool you.
+This is not a typical damsel-in-distress tale so do not let it fool you.

 Agnieszka lives next to a wood filled with dark powers.
 The village depends on the Dragon to protect them from these dark powers.
 In exchange, one woman from the village must go and serve him every ten years.
 To everyone’s surprise, he chooses Agnieszka.